 More expert or specialist teachers may support staff that are uncomfortable with teaching certain aspects of the RSE curriculum.
 Support and professional development will be provided for these staff, so that they can develop their confidence in delivering the whole of the RSE programme.
-The School Nurse will also be involved in the delivery of some sessions - in an 'Ask the Expert' capacity.

 Assessment is carried out at appropriate times and involves teacher, pupil and peer assessment of knowledge and understanding, skills and attitudes.
+Each half term, the class teacher will assess the children against the key takeaways for their unit of work as well as completing retrieval grids before introduction of a new topic.